jrief/django-formset/docs/source/dialog-model-forms.rst

 *A form with a select element to choose an object from a foreign key relationship.*

-This is a very common use case and we typically use the :ref:`selectize` to offer a selection method to the user.
+We typically use the :ref:`selectize` to offer a selection method for choosing from a foreign relation.
 However, if that foreign relation does not yet exist, the user may want to add it on the fly without leaving the current form.
 This is a widespread pattern in many web applications, and **django-formset** provides a way to handle this as well.